Are District of Columbia Court Records Public?

 The Civil Action Branch handles civil matters in which the monetary claim in dispute is $10,000 and above.
 This is with the exception of certain cases under the exclusive jurisdiction of a federal court.
 The Civil Action branch is also commonly known as the Office of the Civil Clerk.
 The Landlord and Tenant Branch handle landlord and tenant matters under civil cases.
 Note that due to the effects of COVID-19, all civil case hearings are now only conducted remotely.

 Small Claims cases in the District of Columbia refer to cases involving monetary claims of not more than $10,000.
-They are handled by the Small Claims and Conciliation division of the DC Superior Court.
+They are handled by the Washington DC Small Claims Court, also known as the Small Claims and Conciliation Division, of the DC Superior Court.
 Generally, small claims cases are treated with simpler and less formal procedures.
 A plaintiff filing a small claims case does not necessarily need a legal representative.
 Self-representation is allowed in such cases except for businesses, which are required to have an attorney.

 A verified answer bearing a jury hearing request is required if the jury request is from the defendant.
 The Small Claims Branch no longer hears cases approved for jury hearings.
 Rather, they are handled in the Civil Division of the Superior Court by an Associate Judge.
 Nevertheless, all cases involving jury demands are still documented in the Office of the Small Claims Clerk.
 Demanding for jury hearings in small claims cases attracts a filing fee of $75 unless otherwise waived.